 When running a business, you can’t expect everything to go as smoothly as planned.
 Sometimes, you’ll encounter difficulties along the way that can affect processes and your revenue.

 There’s also the threat of cybercriminals using unethical ways to steal your information, leading to significant issues like identity theft.
 Cybercriminals often gain access to sensitive information via system vulnerabilities which lets them take over accounts, steal sensitive data, and make unauthorized transactions.

 That’s why you need to be vigilant at all times and use identity management solutions to prevent these events from happening.
 It would be best if you always stayed vigilant at all times.

 We’ll walk you through the nine smart ways to protect your customers from identity theft:

 It would help if you used comprehensive identity verification and fraud prevention strategies.
 By verifying your customers, you’re sure who they say they are and not using other people’s information.

 This can be done when opening an account, on high-risk transactions, in call center environments, or wherever your company might decrease loss and mitigate risk.

 When onboarding customers, you must ensure that it’s a frictionless process.
-This can be done via identity proofing, ensuring the onboarding steps are seamless and, most importantly, safe and secure.
+This can be done via identity proofing, ensuring the customer onboarding steps are seamless and, most importantly, safe and secure.

 Faced with an increasing scale of identity fraud, you need to double down your efforts to keep your transactions secure and have genuine customers.
 Also, complying with anti-fraud regulations such as Know Your Customer or kyc compliance.